msnq-prod/Dvorik/docs/migration/laravel-setup.md

 ## Database & Seeding

 - Core Laravel migrations include an `is_super_admin` boolean on `users`.
-- `Database\Seeders\SuperAdminSeeder` provisions a default super admin using the credentials above.
+- `Database\Seeders\SuperAdminSeeder` provisions a default super admin using the credentials above and guarantees the `superadmin` role exists.
 - `DatabaseSeeder` wires the seeder so `php artisan db:seed` creates the account automatically.

 ## Next Steps